 Avior’s values inform and underpin the way the business engages with its stakeholders.
 This carries through to our corporate and social investment initiatives, which include the imperative of meaningful transformation within South Africa and the financial services sector.

-Avior is classified as a Financial Services Charter Generic Enterprise under the DTI guidelines (10% recognition).
-Avior has a total score of 57.06 which makes it a Level-8 contributor as at 31 July 2019, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
-Avior was previously a Level-5 contributor under the previous codes and 2016 assessment.
+Avior is classified as a Financial Services Charter Generic Enterprise under the DTI guidelines (100% recognition).
+Avior has a total score of 72.61 which makes it a Level-4 contributor as of 22 July 2020, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
+The current score represents a 4-level jump from the previous year.

-Download our B-BBEE certificate for the Avior Group by clicking here.
+Download our 2020/2021 B-BBEE certificate for Avior Capital Markets (Pty) Ltd by clicking here.

 Avior has actively engaged in meaningful transformation since the business was started in 2005:

-- We therefore strive to implement strategies that embrace the requirements and ‘spirit’ of B-BBEE, namely employing members of designated groups, incorporating training and adopting development initiatives.
+- We, therefore, strive to implement strategies that embrace the requirements and ‘spirit’ of B-BBEE.

 Avior currently makes meaningful contributions to transformation in South Africa and the industry through the following initiates: